 The Essence is unknowable.
 The human mind emerges from this Essence and cannot know its origin.
 This Essence is the same for all that is imaginable and unimaginable.
 The infinite multi-verses and beyond, express this Essence, and so do we in the conscious and unconscious aspects of our being.
 We are transcendental in our entire being.

-For the purpose of the spiritual endeavour relating to the Essence as the Beloved is profoundly helpful.
+For the purpose of the spiritual endeavor relating to the Essence as the Beloved is profoundly helpful.
 It does not say anything about the Essence, because we cannot know it.
-It does however provide a direction for our endeavour.
+It does however provide a direction for our endeavor.
 For evoking the Beloved, the unknowable Essence is referred to with the sound ‘Abbah’.

 The realisation of Abbah becomes the guidance of the mystic’s life.
 The highest form of mysticism is the expression of such a realisation in the ordinary circumstances of daily living.
 In this guidance some mystics attract people who are inspired by them.
 These are the Spiritual Masters.
 The unfortunate and confusing word ‘master’, does not indicate a degree of proficiency, it indicates the specific task of guiding people.